geordanr/xwing/README.md

 Can I save squads or share them on `$SOCIAL_NETWORK`?
 -----------------------------------------------------
-Yes, if you provide a backend that adheres to the API.
+Saving: yes, if you provide a backend that adheres to the API.
 See my [X-Wing Backend](https://github.com/geordanr/xwing-backend) project for an example.
+Sharing, no.

 Aren't there other squad builders out there already?
 ----------------------------------------------------